-George R. Mrkonic, 62, is the Non Executive Chairman (Director since 1999; Chairman since 2005) of Paperchase Products Limited, London, UK, a retailer of cards, stationary, wrap and gifts in the UK, Europe and the Middle East.
+Mr. Mrkonic is the Non Executive Chairman (Director since 1999; Chairman since 2005) of Paperchase Products Limited, London, UK, a retailer of cards, stationary, wrap and gifts in the UK, Europe and the Middle East.
 Previously he was President of Borders Group, Inc. from December 1994 until January 1997 and Vice Chairman from December 1994 until January 2002.
-Mr. Mrkonic currently serves as a Director for AutoZone, Inc., Syntel, Inc., and Pacific SunWear of California, Inc., and also previously served on the Boards of Borders Group, Inc., and Nashua Corporation.
-Mr. Mrkonic brings his thirty plus years of experience in the retail industry as well as his knowledge and skills as a senior executive and director of large public companies.
+Mr. Mrkonic currently serves as a Director for AutoZone, Inc. and Syntel, Inc., and also previously served on the Boards of Borders Group, Inc., Nashua Corporation, and Pacific SunWear of California, Inc.

+Director since 2003 Specific Qualifications, Attributes, Skills and Experience: Age: 63 Board Committees: Audit and Compensation Mr. Mrkonic brings his thirty plus years of experience in the retail industry as well as his knowledge and skills as a senior executive and director of large public companies.
 He provides a broad understanding of the complex strategic, governance and financial issues facing large multinational public companies in the current economic environment.
+Other Public Company Boards: AutoZone, Inc. and Syntel, Inc. 9